 Dizziness, asphyxiation or even tremors can be caused by excessive exposure to vapours that are emitted from flammable liquids.

-To control these risks effectively, you must first be aware of the dangerous properties of these substances.
+To control these risks effectively, you must first be aware of the dangerous properties of these highly flammable substances.
 This will then allow you to devise a strategy to reduce the risks to your team, your lab and your environment.

 Keep reading to learn more about highly flammable chemicals — and the safety issues they pose in a laboratory setting.